Broad Run Water Reclamation Facility

 - Implement a robust treatment process to protect drinking water quality for communities located just 10 miles downstream.

 “We have met very stringent permit requirements from the day we opened in May, 2008, a major accomplishment given the Chesapeake Bay preservation effort that drove the requirements,” said Thomas Broderick, program manager for the Broad Run facility.
-“Phosphorous is of particular concern because it is a nutrient that promotes algae growth.
+“Phosphorus is of particular concern because it is a nutrient that promotes algae growth.
 Thanks in large part to membrane technology, effluent from the Broad Run Water Reclamation Facility contains just 0.1 parts per million of phosphorous, one-third the level most other wastewater treatment plants in the Chesapeake Bay watershed are allowed to discharge.”

 MBR Technology Is Key